pippinbarr/cart253/schedule.md

 - 🧑‍🎓 Follow the [Data learning materials](./topics/data/)

 ### In class
+- 🧐🔥 The [Mod Jam Response](./assignments/responses/mod-jam/) is due this week
 - 😎 That's cool...
 - 💭 Thinking like a computer with data (if we can?)
 - 💬 Data Examples